 When setting up the Jira Cloud and Airtable integration, organizations should ensure that the person who sets up the integration has high levels of permission within Jira Cloud.
 This eliminates the possibility of limitations affecting the way the organization can use the Airtable-Jira Cloud integration.

-Dealing With a Loss of Syncing
+Loss of Syncing

 One especially challenging issue with the Airtable and Jira Cloud integration occurs when the organization suddenly loses the ability to sync with Jira Cloud.